ConacBreslin/CBBridge/README.md

 - code was formatted using [webformatter.com](https://webformatter.com/html).
 ## Testing
 ### Validation.
-The site’s html validation was tested by [validator.w3.org](https://validator.w3.org/).
+- HTML.The site’s html validation was tested by [validator.w3.org](https://validator.w3.org/).
 The errors identified and fixes are documented [here](assets/images/html-validator-testing.png).
+There was a residual issue relating to the inclusion of text inside the iframe which is addressed in the log and is a known issue with iframes and validator.w3.org.
+- CSS.
 The site’s css validation was tested by [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/ttps://validator.w3.org/).
 The errors identified and fixes are documented [here](assets/images/jigsaw-testing.png).
-### Lighthouse Audits
+- Lighthouse Audits.
 The site’s Performance, Accessibility, Best Practices and SEO were audited by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this and improvements made are documented [here](assets/images/lighthouse-log.png).
-## Manual Testing
+- Manual Testing.
 The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 It was viewed on a variety of devices.
 Links were tested repeatedly.
-Friends and family members were asked to review the site to help identify bugs and user experience issues.
+Friends and family members were asked to review the site to identify bugs and feedback on user experience.
 The code was submitted for peer-review in Code Institutes peer-code-review channel in [slack.com](https://app.slack.com/).
 The results of manual testing can be found [here](assets/images/manual-testing.png).
 ### Testing User Stories from User Experience (UX) Section.
 1. Understand the purpose of the site
-        - on entering the site the user is immediately greeted with a clean, uncluttered welcome page with an outline of all sections available and links to all sections.
+    - on entering the site the user is immediately greeted with a clean, uncluttered welcome page with an outline of all sections available and links from the navbar to all sections.
+    - the main title advertises the club name
     - the ethos and purpose of the club is summarised in the secondary heading
     - there is a button linking to the sign up form from the main welcome page.
 2. Understand the content/layout of webpage from the main page.
-    - the user can immediately see all the sections on the site on both the navbar and on the callout page links.
+    - the user can immediately see all the sections on the site on the navbar.
 3. Easily navigate to find out information about Bridge in general.
-    - there are links on both the navbar and from the content of the main page to enable the user to jump straight to the relevent section.
+    - there ia a link on the navbar  to enable the user to jump straight to the relevent section.
 4. Easily navigate to find out information on Bridge classes and sign up for them.
-    - there are links on both the navbar and from the content of the main page to enable the user to jump straight to the relevent section.
+    - there ia a link on the navbar to enable the user to jump straight to the relevent section.
 5. Easily navigate to information on Bridge play and sign up to play.
-    - there are links on both the navbar and from the content of the main page to enable the user to jump straight to the relevent section.
+    - there ia a link on  the navbar to enable the user to jump straight to the relevent section.
 6. Easily navigate to the Contact form and send information from there.
-    - there are links on both the navbar and from the content of the main page to enable the user to jump straight to the relevent section.
+    - there is a link on  the navbar to enable the user to jump straight to the relevent section.
     - the Sign Up form has a clear submission button.
     - required fields identify themselves to user before submmission is allowed.
     - on clicking the submission button a modal warns the user of adaptations to classes and play during Covid restrictions.
-7. Easily return to the main page from all sections.
+7. Easy return to the main page from all sections.
     - the sticky navbar allows the user to navigate to any area of the site from their current location.
 ## Changes over course of development
 It was decided to use a sticky navbar which removed the need to 'return to top' buttons in all sections.

 The modal was temporarily abandoned as the buttons included on it were complicating the submit procedure but it was then simplified and reinstated.

-Labels were added to tables to indicate their swipeability.
+Labels were added to tables to indicate their swipeability on small screens.

+Unnecessary additional links from the main content of the callout page to other sections were removed to keep the callout page clean and uncluttered as they were dupicating the navigation which is accessible to from sticky navbar.
 ## Known Bugs
 There is a paragraph inside the iframe to advise users if their browser does not support it, validator.w3.org calls this an error as it says says  text is not allowed in the iframe.However Code Institute's teaching and [stackoverflow.com](https://stackoverflow.com/questions/13523260/javascript-and-iframe-not-supported-in-browsers-other-than-ie/13523382#13523382) say this is permitted.

-When navigating on mobiles the navbar covers section headings, adding dimiss-on-tap improved but did not eliminate this issue.
+When navigating on some mobiles the navbar partially covers section headings, adding dimiss-on-tap improved but did not eliminate this issue.

 The navbar does not display in scrolling on some Samsung devices.
 ## Deployment